 It will be up to the participant's home institution to decide how many credits will be awarded, but the BSE Summer School office will:

-Participants who wish to join the Summer School under this scheme will be asked to make an online request and pay an additional fee, while following the standard application process.
+Participants who wish to join the Summer School under this scheme will be asked to request ECTS during the standard application process.

-Upon conclusion of the Summer School, deliveries will be assessed, and transcripts sent to participants in a timely manner.
+Upon conclusion of the Summer School, assessments will be graded, and transcripts sent to participants in a timely manner.
 It will be the responsibility of the students to contact the Registrar/Academic Secretary/Study Abroad Office of their home institutions to check how the hours completed and the grades obtained can be transferred into official credits.

 Participants not interested in credit transfer will instead receive a Certificate of Attendance, stating the courses and number of hours completed.
 These students will be neither evaluated nor graded.